Slugronaut/PGIA/README.md

 <br />

 ## MVC
 PGIA uses a very simple form of MVC to manage data and display it.
 A Model simply stores the state of an inventory.
 A view can be given a link to a model and it will display that model's state as a UI grid.
-The model can even be dynamically changed to allow the reuse of a single view.
+The model can even be dynamically swapped to allow the reuse of a single view.

 For the most part the view handles updating of the model when the user interacts with its UI.
 And if the model is updated manually through code it will inform the view and cause it to reflect any changes.
 Which means you can mostly just write code to interact with the model and it will just work.